MinBZK/ai-validation/docs/Projects/TAD/reporting_standard.md

             2. **Group** (OPTIONAL).
 The value of the feature.
 If **Feature** is set, this field must be set as wel.
             For example: "male".

     4. **Measurements**.

+        1. **Bar Plots**.
+There can be multiple bar plots.
+For each bar plot the following fields are present.

+            1. TODO

-There can be multiple measurements.
-For each measurement the follwing fields are present.
+        2. **Graph Plots**.
+There can be multiple graph plots.
+For each graph plot the following fields are present.

-        1. TODO.
+            1. TODO

 ### 3. Assessments